NativeScript/plugins/packages/ionic-portals/README.md

 ```

 #### Unsubscribing from events sent from web portals
-To unsubscribe from events sent from any web portal, call the [unsubscribeFromTopic()](#unsubscribefromtopic) method with
+To unsubscribe from events sent from any web portal, call the [unsubscribeFromTopic()](#unsubscribefromtopic) method with the event name as the first argument and the subscription id as the second argument.
 ```ts
 IonicPortalManager.unsubscribeFromTopic('useful-web-event', subscriptionId);
 ```

 ## IonicPortalManager API

-Allows you to interact with and configure portals via the following APIs:
+Allows you to interact with and configure portals via the following APIs.

 ### register()